-The Junior School at Caloundra City Private School is a special place for learning and incorporates Kindergarten to Year 6.
-It is staffed with highly qualified early childhood and primary Teachers who are dedicated to ensuring that your child has the best possible experiences during their time in the Junior School.
+The Junior School at Caloundra City Private School is an incredible place for learning and incorporates Kindergarten to Year 6.
+Our team of highly qualified early childhood and primary teachers who are dedicated to ensuring that your child has the best possible experiences during their learning journey in the Junior School.
 Quality buildings, exciting resources, an engaging curriculum and many additional opportunities are provided for your child during each phase of their development.
-The Junior School is well resourced with high quality programs and an exceptional staff to support your child throughout his/her learning journey.